-Description: Replacement of vehicle number 31, 3/4 Ton Pickup Truck utilized by DPW winter
+Description: Replacement of vehicle number 31, 3/4 Ton Pickup Truck utilized by DPW winter maintenance and cemetery, parks and forestry summer maintenance.

 Justification: Replacement due to life of equipment.
 Replacement will be with like equipment.

 Description: Replacement of vehicle number 15, 1/2 Ton 2x4 Pickup Truck utilized by Water Treatment